aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ### GPU Windows instances
 The blog [Building a high-performance Windows workstation on AWS for graphics intensive applications](https://aws.amazon.com/blogs/compute/building-a-high-performance-windows-workstation-on-aws-for-graphics-intensive-applications/) walks through use of [Windows Server template](WIndowsServer-NICE-DCV.yaml) to provision and manage a GPU Windows instance.

-If you provision a supported [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/accelerated-computing-instances.html#gpu-instances), you can choose to specify [which graphics driver](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html#nvidia-driver-instance-type) to install.
 Note that the NVIDIA GRID, NVIDIA Gaming and AMD drivers are for AWS customers only and you are bound by conditions and terms as per [Install NVIDIA drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html) and [Install AMD drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-amd-driver.html).

 For NVIDIA GPU instances, CUDA® Toolkit and cuDNN can be downloaded and installed from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads) and [https://developer.nvidia.com/cudnn-downloads](https://developer.nvidia.com/cudnn-downloads) respectively.